 Polylactic Acid or PLA has been around for more than four decades and it has an impressive number of applications.
 It has been used for the production of biodegradable everyday products such as bottles and screws or medical devices like dissolvable sutures.
 In more recent years, PLA has made its way to the world of 3D printing and new-generation cosmetic rejuvenation.
 The reason behind the many uses of this synthetic polymer is that it comes in a few different types among which are Poly-D-lactic Acid (PDLA), Poly-DL-lactic Acid (PDLLA) and Poly-L-lactic Acid (PLLA).
 The one that is often found in the composition of quality facial fillers is PLLA.

 PLLA fillers are synthetic and although, similar to HA fillers, they too come in the form of injectable gel but they also contain special microspheres.
 The human organism recognizes these tiny spheres as foreign bodies and that tricks the skin into producing more collagen – an important part of the dermis which has impressive anti-aging qualities.
 Therefore, the effect of Polylactic Acid injection treatment is more stimulating than filling.

-Experienced medical clinicians refer to the unique PLLA filler treatment as “a liquid facelift.”
+Experienced medical clinicians, who work with different types of fillers, refer to the unique PLLA filler treatment as “a liquid facelift.”
 That is because it has the power not only to stimulate the production of collagen in the skin but to also reduce the appearance of lines and wrinkles.
 It is particularly suitable for patients who want to add some volume under their skin and correct sunken facial zones.
 Some of the best uses of this revolutionary soft-tissue injectable fillers focus on the improvement of: